abelbordonado/readme-and-templates/readme/backend-readme.md

 - Install and run the project
 - Installation troubleshooting (Typical errors that can happen)

+### Branches

+ - Which are the protected branches?
+ - Which is the current stable development branch?
+(Or where is this being said)

 ### Run

 - How to run the projects